SauloSilva/sinatra-active-model-serializers/README.md

 ## Response JSON

-When you return a json, you can send a the second parameter.
-This the second parameter is an object.
+When you return a json, you can send a second parameter.
+The second parameter is an object.
 This object may contain new configurations to assign to the Active Model Serializers or to rewrite any already set by default, eg.

 #### root